 Breathing provides your body with the oxygen it needs to survive.
 It also allows you to release carbon dioxide and waste.

-You may not realize that you are breathing through your mouth instead of your nose, especially while you sleep.
-People who breathe through the mouth at night may have the following symptoms:
+You may not realize that you’re breathing through your mouth instead of your nose, especially while you sleep.
+People who breathe through their mouth at night may have the following symptoms:

 - dry mouth

 If you’re a parent, it’s important to look for signs of mouth breathing in your children.

 A child may not be able to communicate their symptoms.
 Like adults, children who are mouth breathers will snore at night.
 Children who breathe through their mouths for most of the day may also have the following symptoms:

 - slower-than-normal growth rate

 - large tonsils

 - problems concentrating at school